R-kill-9/Hacking-Notes/Privilege Escalation & Post-Explotation/Windows/Active Directory/BloodHound.md

 **BloodHound** is an Active Directory (AD) reconnaissance tool that can reveal hidden relationships and identify attack paths within an AD environment.

 ## First time settings
+> This guide is based on the official Kali Linux Guide for [Bloodhound](https://www.kali.org/tools/bloodhound/)
-- create a new neo4j console:
+- Create a new neo4j console:
 ```bash
 sudo neo4j console
 ```